Reasons to be Cheerful a raucous musical featuring the hits of Ian Dury and the Blockheads, in a new production for 2017 directed by Jenny Sealey.

 Nearly 40 years on The Blockheads’ chart dominating era in the late 1970’s, the UK is again undergoing massive change with shifts in global power and a new generation rising up, musicis once again becoming a way of channelling emotion, maintaining solidarity and demanding change.

 As part of Graeae’s Reasons to be Cheerful extensive community engagement programme, protest songs are now being written across the country.
 Graeae is inviting all members of the community (regardless of their previous song writing experience) to create original songs with an accompanying video in any format accessible to them.
 These are available to view and listen to at www.graeae.org/protest-song-hub.
-To assist members of the public with their song writing, an exclusive guide has been written by lead vocalist and songwriter John Kelly which can be downloaded here.
 A selection of the songs will be given their first airings to the public at each of the venues on the Reasons to be Cheerful tour.

 Reasons to be Cheerful